swiftlang/swift-evolution/proposals/NNNN-atomics.md

 This is implemented using a preexisting diagnostic based on a compiler heuristic.
 Ideally this warning would be promoted to a compile-time error.

-> **Note:** For an idea on how to add proper language support for taking the address of certain kinds of variables, see the discussion on the hypothetical `@raw` attribute in [Memory\-Safe Atomic Constructs](#memory-safe-atomic-constructs).
+> **Note:** For an idea on how to add proper language support for taking the address of certain kinds of variables, see the discussion on the hypothetical `@addressable` attribute in [Memory\-Safe Atomic Constructs](#memory-safe-atomic-constructs).

 ## Detailed Design